PDFs by language

 A drawback of surgery is that the lesion might recur (come back) in the same place.

-For this treatment, a small amount of a chemotherapy drug is injected directly into the KS lesions.
+A small amount of a chemotherapy drug is injected directly into the KS lesions.
 Very little of the drug is absorbed into the body.
 This lets the patient avoid many of the side effects normally seen with chemotherapy.

 For more information on this technique, see Photodynamic Therapy.